-The practical point has to be to continue to review all farm repairs and improvements, such as resurfacing.
-The case of "Pratt" is a clear example of being able to establish the tax efficiency of repair costs.
-Despite the atrocious weather, some farming profits have improved and there is farm cashflow to try and repair surfaces, and to make sure the surfaces comply with health and safety etc, and the tax efficiency relating to such work does need to be considered and planned.

-Ironically it is the appalling weather that has currently driven a large amount of farm and rural repairs, and resurfacing will be planned in the years ahead; maximising the tax relief will help with funding.
+The practical point has to be to review all farm repairs and improvements, eg resurfacing.
+The case of Pratt is an example of establishing the tax efficiency of repair costs.
+Despite the atrocious weather, some farming profits have improved and there is better cashflow available to repair surfaces, and to ensure they comply with health and safety etc, and the tax efficiency relating to such work needs to be considered and planned.
+Ironically, it is the appalling weather that has currently driven a large amount of rural repairs, and re-surfacing will be planned in the years ahead.
+Maximising the tax relief will help with funding.